Mawtini:

 Who’s leading the efforts?

-Mawtini is administered by longtime community members Noha Kolkailah (Peace Academy of Sciences and Arts) and Sandra Sarrouf (Our Roots Our Routes), with guidance from oral historian, scholar and educator Dr. Farah Al-Nakib and community organizer Vicki Tamoush.
+Mawtini is led by longtime community members and educators Noha Kolkailah (Peace Academy of Sciences and Arts), Sandra Sarrouf (Our Roots Our Routes), Dr. Farah Al-Nakib (Associate Professor of History) and Vicki Tamoush (Community Organizer).

 Together, we are committed to building bridges across differences, leading with humility, and creating spaces rooted in justice, education, and radical belonging.

-Community volunteers play an essential role in this work, helping conduct interviews and foster the trust that makes this project possible.
+Community volunteers and student research assistants play an essential role in this work, helping conduct interviews and foster the trust that makes this project possible.

-If you are interested in supporting our work as a volunteer or contributor please contact us.
-If you would like to share your story or have a family or friend who is interested please reach out!
+If you are interested in supporting our work as a volunteer, narrator, or know someone who would like to share their story, please email us at info@mawtinislo.org

 Explore